lgibelli/singularity-docs/getting_started.rst

   can automatically build `Singularity recipe files <https://singularity-userdoc.readthedocs.io/en/latest/getting_started.html#container-recipes>`_ from a GitHub repository each time that you push.
 It provides a simple cloud solution for storing and sharing your image.
-If you want to host your own Registry, then you should check out `Singularity Registry`_.
+If you want to host your own Registry, then you should check out `Singularity Registry <https://www.github.com/singularityhub/sregistry>`_.
-  If you have ideas or suggestions for how Singularity can better support reproducible science, please `reach out!`_.
+  If you have ideas or suggestions for how Singularity can better support reproducible science, please `reach out! <https://www.sylabs.io/contact/>`_.

 *Supported container formats*
 """""""""""""""""""""""""""""